OSCNWeb/Courts/judges/nikki-leach.md

-﻿---
+---
-fname: 'Nikki'
+fname: Nikki
-lname: 'Leach'
+lname: Leach
 id: 1084
-published: false
+published: true
 layout: judge-bio
 ---
-Orlando high school graduating in 1977.
+Judge Nikki (Nick) G. Leach was born and raised on a farm near Orlando, Oklahoma.
+He attended Mulhall-Orlando high school graduating in 1977.
 He then attended Oklahoma State University graduating in 1981 with a degree in Accounting.
 After graduation from college, Judge Leach entered the U.S. Army and spent 10 years on active duty and the reserves in the